Quentin Crisp: Posthumously published works

-In the two years before her death (1997–1999), Crisp had been compiling a work that was initially to be titled The Dusty Answers with Phillip Ward.
-Crisp and Ward developed material for this book through many hours of recorded interviews, which was necessary because Crisp had lost the use of her left hand and she was unable to use a typewriter or computer.
-The resulting manuscript remained unpublished for eighteen years after Crisp's death, because Ward found it emotionally difficult to transcribe Crisp's words.
-A chance meeting with Laurence Watts, who interviewed Ward for Pink News, led them to co-edit Crisp's remaining work.

 On 21 November 2017, MB Books published The Last Word: An Autobiography, written by Crisp's friend, Phillip Ward, on the basis of tape recordings made of Crisp's dictations, and edited by Ward and Watts.
 Whereas The Naked Civil Servant made Crisp famous, and How To Become A Virgin detailed that fame and her life in New York, The Last Word was written as a goodbye to the world, with Crisp knowing the end was near.
 In it she recounts several previously untold stories from her life, walks the reader through her journey from obscurity, reflects on her philosophy and gender identity.

-In January 2019, MB Books published And One More Thing, a companion book to The Last Word: An Autobiography, again edited by Ward and Watts.
-This book contains material that the editors believed did not fit into The Last Word.
-In And One More Thing, Crisp primarily shares her views on other people, their lives and their opinions, from flapper girls to Monica Lewinsky, and from the British royal family to Walt Disney.
-Also included are her collected poems, the script for her Alternative Christmas message broadcast on Britain's Channel 4 in 1993, and the script of her one-man show An Evening With Quentin Crisp.

 Influence and legacy

 Quentin Crisp (oil on canvas), a portrait by American painter Ella Guru.
 As the sculptor John W. Mills had done before her, Guru rendered Crisp wearing her trademark fedora.

 Sting dedicated his song "Englishman in New York" (1987) to Crisp, who had jokingly remarked "that he looked forward to receiving his naturalisation papers so that he could commit a crime and not be deported."
 In late 1986, Sting visited Crisp in her apartment and was told over dinner, and over the next three days, what life had been like for a homosexual man in the largely homophobic Great Britain of the 1920s to the 1960s.
 Sting was both shocked and fascinated and decided to write the song.
 It includes the lines: